The mayor and commission is the legislative branch of our local government. You can view individual commissioners and their voting records below:

 Magistrate Court handles bond hearings, evictions, civil claims and abandoned vehicles.
 Patricia Barron is currently the Chief Magistrate of Athens, she was elected by the people and serves four year terms before coming up for re-election.

 Probate Court seems to be a catch-all for anything left over, such as marriage licenses, weapons carry licenses and guardianships of minors.
-It is run by Judge Susan Tate.
+It is run by Judge Susan Schaffer.

 Superior Court is an entrance to the state judicial system and handles state felonies, There are four judges serving on Superior Court, each are elected.